Skip to main content

 Career Fields

 As Army ROTC students, you will have the opportunity to compete for a career field that matches your talents and interests.
 Before you request your career field (called branches), you will take a Talent Assessment Battery to help identify the right officer for the right job.
-Your list of possibilities include:
+Your list of possibilities include the following options.

 Aviation – “Above the Best”